louiselessel/Touchdesigner-tools/README.md

 Click the "Make TD Shader" button.

 Click the "Make Pi Shader" button.

+If you have issues read the HOW TO operators and check the Textport before submitting an issue on Github.

 Make sure your program [ O|I ] button is set to ON and is playing (not paused).